-During his last year in seminary, Martin Luther King Jr. came under the guidance of Morehouse College President Benjamin E. Mays who influenced King’s spiritual development.
+During his last year in seminary, King came under the guidance of Morehouse College President Benjamin E. Mays who influenced King’s spiritual development.
 Mays was an outspoken advocate for racial equality and encouraged King to view Christianity as a potential force for social change.
-After being accepted at several colleges for his doctoral study, including Yale and Edinburgh in Scotland, King enrolled at Boston University.
+After being accepted at several colleges for his doctoral study, King enrolled at Boston University.

 Montgomery Bus Boycott

 On March 2, 1955, a 15-year-old girl refused to give up her seat to a white man on a Montgomery city bus in violation of local law.
 Teenager Claudette Colvin was then arrested and taken to jail.

 At first, the local chapter of the NAACP felt they had an excellent test case to challenge Montgomery's segregated bus policy.
 But then it was revealed that Colvin was pregnant and civil rights leaders feared this would scandalize the deeply religious Black community and make Colvin (and, thus the group's efforts) less credible in the eyes of sympathetic white people.

 On December 1, 1955, they got another chance to make their case.
 That evening, 42-year-old Rosa Parks boarded the Cleveland Avenue bus to go home after an exhausting day at work.
 She sat in the first row of the "colored" section in the middle of the bus.
 As the bus traveled its route, all the seats in the white section filled up, then several more white passengers boarded the bus.

 The bus driver noted that there were several white men standing and demanded that Parks and several other African Americans give up their seats.
 Three other African American passengers reluctantly gave up their places, but Parks remained seated.